eizedev/AirConnect-Synology/README.md

 ### Editing airconnect.conf using your PC

-If you want to edit your `airconnect.conf` file from your computer using a network share (SMB) you need to `allow symlinks` in your SMB configuration on your synology NAS device.
+If you want to edit your `airconnect.conf` file from your computer using a network share (SMB), you need to `allow symlinks` in your SMB configuration on your synology NAS device.

 `Settings/Control Panel` - `File Services` - `SMB` - `Advanced Settings`